samuelluohaoen1/spring-boot-microservices/README.md

 ## 5. Testing Microservices

+Since we do not have much business logic at this time, we are not doing any unit test.
+Instead, we focus on testing the APIs that our microservices expose.
+We use the non-blocking reactive `WebTestClient` that came with Spring WebFlux.

+These tests are located in the test folders of `se.magnus.microservices.core.**`

+We can run all tests using `./gradlew test`

+The most important one to look at is probably tests of `product-composite-service` where the API mocking is happening.

+## 5.1.
+Adding Semi-automated Tests of the Entire Landscape

+Being able to automatically test each microservice in isolation is, of course, very useful, but insufficient!

+We need a way to automatically test all of our microservices to ensure that they deliver what we expect!

+At this stage of learning, we can achieve it by writing test scripts using something like Bash.
+Because we want portability even for our test scripts, a great choice would by Python or Go.
+However, as we will learn in later projects, we will be fully automating tests using Docker.

 # Note
 It could be argued that a separate layer for the business logic should be